Duplicate & low-quality content has become a common issue for E-commerce websites. And if it doesn’t handle appropriately then it gets worse.

 You can hire a dedicated team to ensure the uniqueness and quality (proper grammar, no misspellings, etc.) of your content.
 Moreover, you can even hire freelancers or outsource your writing project as well.

 Several CMS offers built-in review functionality.
 Sometimes review pages are created separately to share the reviews for specific products.
 And sometimes reviews are shared on the product pages.

-And due to this, multiple duplicate content create issues amongst the product pages, and the equivalent product review pages.
+And due to this, multiple duplicate contents creates issues amongst the product pages and the equivalent product review pages.